mstocco/mariostoc.co/content/traininglog/20200927-ironman2021-48weeksout.md

 ### NOTES
 Total Time: **0 minutes**

 I did not wake up as refreshed as I have been throughout this week.
 I have a hint of a headache and I am wondering if it was the bit of forest fire smoke in the air yesterday.
-Who knows?
+Who knows butr after a long day on the keyboard, I felt **exhausted** and I did get a short nap in.